jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

       (ii) an alteration, extension, or widening of a water race or branch water race, whether done by the local authority or by any person with the approval of the local authority; and
       (iii) a flood or other bank, or a dam, sluice, flume, bridge, gauge, meter, reservoir, or other waterworks relating to, or forming part of, a water race; and
       (iv) buildings and machinery, pipes, and other materials on the land and within the limits of a water race or relating to, or used in connection with, a water race
+  - **water service provider** has the same meaning as in section 4 of the Local Government (Water Services) Act 2025
   - **waterworks** , in relation to the provision of water supply, includes— (a) rivers, streams, lakes, waters, and underground waters, and rights relating to these; and (b) land, watershed, catchment, and water collection areas; and